-The third call for APPLICATIONS IN SATELLITE NAVIGATION-GALILEO is opening on 8 November 2016 and deadline is 1 March 2017.
-With a budget of EUR 70 billion for the period 2014-2020, the H2020 programme provides opportunities for the development of applications (apps) for use with EGNOS and Galileo.
+With a budget of EUR 70 billion for the period 2014-2020, the H2020 programme provides opportunities for the development of new applications (apps) for use with EGNOS and Galileo in different market segments.
 The EGNSS applications are part of the programme’s Space Theme, having synergies with such societal challenges topics as transportation, maritime, agriculture, energy and climate change.

-The third call addresses concrete solutions and applications in the GNSS market segments.
+The fifth call addresses the development of applications in Satellite Navigation (Galileo and EGNOS enabled apps) and EGNSS awareness raising.
 There are four topics aimed at supporting innovative applications, products, feasibility studies and market tests that can have a substantial impact on the European innovation know-how and economy:

 European GNSS programmes

 The European Geostationary Navigation Overlay Service (EGNOS) is Europe’s first venture into satellite navigation.
 It augments the positioning signals provided by the United States’ GPS global navigation satellite system and makes them suitable for such safety critical applications as flying aircraft or navigating ships through narrow channels.